cinemagoer/cinemagoer/docs/usage/quickstart.rst

 .. code-block:: python

    >>> movies[0]['title']
-   'The Matrix'
+   'Miss Jerry'
    >>> people[0]['name']
-   'Angelina Jolie'
+   'Fred Astaire'

-Movie and person objects have id attributes that store the IMDb id of the object:
+Movie and person objects have ID attributes that store the numeric IMDb ID.
+Search results from the dataset backend expose these IDs as integers:

 .. code-block:: python

    >>> movies[0].movieID
-   '0133093'
+   9
    >>> people[0].personID
-   '0001401'
+   1